 Casino Royale is the 21st James Bond film and marks the debut of Daniel Craig in the title role.
 It serves as an origin story and reboot of Ian Fleming’s 007 character.
 The film brings the series back to it’s roots, stripping away the gadgets and campy atmosphere that dominated the later films in the series.
-Casino Royale injects a gritty, grim sense of realism into the franchise.
+Casino Royale injects a gritty, grim sense of realism into the franchise. (psst, we recommend you also read bout The Cooler)

 Craig as Bond